helxplatform/dug/dug/README.md

 ## Approach

+The methodology, from start to finish, reads raw data, annotates it with ontological terms, normalizes those terms, inserts them into a queryable knowledge graph, queries that graph along pre-configured lines, turns the resulting knowledge graphs into documents, and indexes those documents in a full text search engine.

-Starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.
+For example, starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.

 Dug
 * Annotates dbGaP metadata for a TOPMed study.